-- (e) A WAN Participant that serves both TSP and QSE functions at one location may have a single ERCOT WAN connection as defined in Section 7.1, ERCOT Wide Area Network, at that location. - (f) If a TSP and QSE share a centralized PBX, separate OPX circuits will be terminated for each participant. - (g) Each WAN Participant is required to extend the ERCOT OPX and Hotline voice circuits into its 24x7 operations desk.
+- (f) A WAN Participant that serves both TO and QSE functions at one location may have a single ERCOT WAN connection as defined in Section 7.1, ERCOT Wide Area Network, at that location. - (g) If a TO and QSE share a centralized PBX with a QSE, the QSE's OPX circuits will be terminated separately from the OPX circuits of the TO. - Each WAN Participant is required to extend the ERCOT OPX and Hotline voice (h) circuits into its 24x7 operations desk.
 ERCOT will deliver the OPX and Hotline to a channel bank provided by the WAN Participant.
 The OPX and Hotline voice circuits are transported on separate DS0 channels.
 If a WAN Participant is designated to represent another Market Participant through an agency agreement approved by ERCOT, the WAN Participant must have dedicated OPX circuits for each Market Participant represented, in addition to a dedicated OPX for the WAN Participant if it is also representing Resources.
 In these cases, a single Hotline button will be used for the WAN Participant and all of the represented Market Participants.
 The Market Participant and its agent, if applicable, are both responsible for delivering the Hotline and the OPX to the Market Participant's 24x7 operations desk in a manner that reasonably assures continuous communication with ERCOT and is not affected by PBX features such as automatic transfer or roll to voice mail.
 Also, a touchtone keypad is required for the Hotline to be able to provide an acknowledged receipt.
-The demarcation point for all voice circuits is the WAN Participant's channel bank. - (h) Each WAN Participant must provide internal facilities and communications to collect and furnish data and voice signals to the ERCOT WAN as required by the Protocols.
-For TSPs and TOs such data includes, but is not limited to, operational voice communications, ICCP Data, and Supervisory Control and Data Acquisition (SCADA) for substations and other Transmission Facilities.
-For QSEs, such data includes, but is not limited to, operational voice communications, ICCP Data, Resource-Specific XML Data, and SCADA for Resources. - (i) A WAN Participant shall provide adequate physical facilities to support the ERCOT WAN communications equipment.
+The demarcation point for all voice circuits is the WAN Participant's channel bank. - (i) Each WAN Participant must provide internal facilities and communications to collect and furnish data and voice signals to the ERCOT WAN as required by the Protocols.
+For TOs such data includes, but is not limited to, operational voice communications, ICCP Data, and Supervisory Control and Data Acquisition (SCADA) for substations and other Transmission Facilities.
+For QSEs, such data includes, but is not limited to, operational voice communications, ICCP Data, Resource-Specific XML Data, and SCADA for Resources. - (j) A WAN Participant shall provide adequate physical facilities to support the ERCOT WAN communications equipment.
 The physical facilities and communications equipment requirements include the following: - (i) Provide an analog business phone line or PBX analog extension for troubleshooting and maintenance of equipment; - (ii) Provide a height of 24" of rack space in a 19" wide rack; - (iii) Provide two separate uninterruptible power supply single-phase 115 VAC 20 amp circuits, each with four receptacles in the 19" rack listed above; - (iv) Provide building wiring from circuit termination to equipment rack; - (v) Within 24-hours notice, provide ERCOT employees or contractors access